emacs-mirror/emacs/mps/manual/source/topic/thread.rst

 the MPS by calling :c:func:`mps_thread_reg` (and thread roots created;
 see :ref:`topic-root-thread`).

-For simplicity, we recommend that a thread must be registered with an :term:`arena` if:
+A thread must be registered with an :term:`arena` if:

 * its :term:`control stack` and :term:`registers` form a root (this is enforced by :c:func:`mps_root_create_thread`); or